-What is All this Scale-up/out/sideways/down Business Anyway?
+What is Scale-up and Scale-out?

-How are IT processing resources scaled?
-The most obvious answer is to simply add more hardware to an existing system - more processors, more memory, more disk storage, more networking ports, etc. Alternatively, simply replace a system with one that is bigger and more powerful.
+How are IT processing resources scaled to manage increasing load?
+The most obvious answer to this question is to simply add more hardware to an existing system - more processors, more memory, more disk storage, more networking ports, etc. Alternatively, simply replace a system with one that is bigger and more powerful.
 This approach is known as scaling-UP, or vertical scaling.

 The biggest problem with this approach is that of diminishing returns.
 Most scale-up systems use a hardware architecture known as symmetric multiprocessing (SMP).
 Simply put, in an SMP architecture, multiple processors share a single block of physical RAM.
 As more processors are added, contention for this shared memory and other shared resources becomes a significant bottleneck so that less and less actual performance benefit is realized for each processor added.
 Each additional processor yields less than 1x the power of that processor; the more processors, the more contention and the less incremental benefit.
-As more and more resources are added, eventually the system is simply unable to scale any further to meet user demand.
+As more and more resources are added, eventually the system is simply unable to scale any further to meet user demand (and once that limit is reached, an IT brownout will occur).
 The same restriction applies when a system is replaced; eventually there will not be a single SMP system powerful enough to meet peak capacity demands.